 To those who are concerned, I am teaching this on Sundays; I remind you that most people come to Life Gate looking for the Spirit.

 If they are here a few Sundays, they will hear me speak in tongues anyway.
-People are smart, and they can discern between truth and error, between hype and the Spirit.
+People are smart and can discern between truth and error, hype and the Spirit.

 Book

-I wrote a little book about receiving the Holy Spirit and tongues several years ago.
+Several years ago, I wrote a little book about receiving the Holy Spirit and tongues.
 It is titled, “Have You Received the Holy Spirit Since You Believed?”
-The title is taken from a conversation that the Apostle Paul had with some believers in Ephesus who did not speak with tongues.
-We will be talking about that occasion in a few minutes, but here is the verse.
+I took the title from a conversation that the Apostle Paul had with some believers in Ephesus who did not speak with tongues.
+We will discuss that occasion in a few minutes, but here is the verse.

 Acts 19:2 He said unto them, Have ye received the Holy Ghost since ye believed?
 And they said unto him, We have not so much as heard whether there be any Holy Ghost.

 It is similar today.
 Many believers have not heard about the Holy Ghost.
-They have heard something, but have we really heard about the Holy Ghost?
+They have listened to something, but have we really heard about the Holy Ghost?

-It’s from my little book that I want to share some things with us over the next few weeks.
-So, let’s get started.
+I want to share some things from my little book with us over the next few weeks, so let’s get started.

 Hungry for God